 City of God, by Paulo Lins (Brazil)

 Paulo Lins worked as a fieldworker for anthropologist Alba Zaluar on a study of the criminal underclass in Rio.
 Drawing from the knowledge acquired on the job and using his firsthand experience as one of the inhabitants of the City of God, a favela (shanty town) in the western zone of Rio, he wrote one of the most brutal and honest accounts of the usually short and violent lives of the disenfranchised urban poor of Rio de Janeiro and Latin America.
-The climax of the book is the drug wars that took place in the region in 1982: according to Brazilian newspapers there were more people were killed in these conflicts than in the Malvinas (Falklands) War that took place at the same time.
+The climax of the book is the drug wars that took place in the region in 1982: according to Brazilian newspapers, there were more people killed in these conflicts than in the Malvinas (Falklands) War, which took place at the same time.
 Although there’s an English translation by Alison Entrekin, the book must be read in Portuguese, as only a Brazilian author could capture the colorful Rio slang and the local drug trafficker’s jargon.
 Unlike the popular movie it originated, City of God is not one story narrated by a single protagonist.
 It’s composed of a great number of vignettes involving dozens of characters, making up a sobering portrayal of the dark side of one of the most beautiful cities in the world.

 The Motorcycle Diaries, by Ernesto Che Guevara (Argentina)

 According to Wikipedia, this book would be a “ The Capital meets Easy Rider” kind of story.
 The memoir of Marxist Revolutionary Ernesto Che Guevara tells of a trip he took, at age 23, a medical student at the time, with his friend Alberto Granado, a 29-year-old biochemist, to get to know South America.
 The trip opened his eyes to the poverty and inequalities of the continent.
-Having been born into an economically privileged family, he ignored the harsh reality of South America.
-The 8,000 km trip was a wake up call and made him discover his mission in life: to fight for the poor and to try to integrate the continent.
+Having been born into an economically privileged family, he was not aware the harsh reality of South America.
+The 8,000 km trip was a wake-up call and made him discover his mission in life: to fight for the poor and to try to integrate the continent.
 A romanticized version of the story has become a popular movie, starring Mexican actor Gael García Bernal and directed by the Brazilian maestro Walter Salles Jr.